stvmachine/ezarr_with_mods/README.md

 ## Important notes

 - When linking one service to another, remember to use the container name instead of `localhost`.
-- Please set the settings of the -arr containers as soon as possible to the following (use advanced):
+- Please set the settings of the *arr containers as soon as possible to the following (use advanced):
   - Media management:
     - Use hardlinks instead of Copy: `true`
     - Root folder: `/data/media/` and then tv, movies or music depending on service
   - Make sure to set a username and password for all servarr services and qBittorrent!
-- In qBittorrent, after connecting it to the -arr services, you can indicate it should move torrents in certain categories to certain directories, like torrents in the `radarr` category to `/data/torrents/movies`.
+- In qBittorrent, after connecting it to the *arr services, you can indicate it should move torrents in certain categories to certain directories, like torrents in the `radarr` category to `/data/torrents/movies`.
 You should do this.
 Also set the `Default Save Path` to `/data/torrents`.
 Set "Run external program on torrent completion" to true and enter this in the
   field: `chmod -R 775 "%F/"`.
 - You'll have to add indexers in Prowlarr by hand.
-Use Prowlarrs settings to connect it to the other -arr apps.
+Use Prowlarrs settings to connect it to the other *arr apps.

-## FAQ

-### Why do I need to set some settings myself, can that be added?

-Some settings, particularly for the Servarr suite, are set in databases.
-While it *might* be possible to interact with this database after creation, I'd rather not touch these.
-It's not that difficult to set them yourself, and quite difficult to do it automatically.
-For other containers, configuration files are automatically generated, so these are more easily edited, but I currently don't believe this is worth the effort.

-On top of the above, connecting the containers above would mean setting a password and creating an API key for all of them.
-This would lead to everyone using Ezarr having the same API key and user/ password combination.
-Personally, I'd rather trust users to figure this out on their own rather than trusting them to change these passwords and keys.